 7. Most likely you don’t take care of yourself as you should.

 Remember that “too busy” mentioned before?
 Here it pops it’s ugly little head up again.
 In the hospitality world, we give and give to others.
-Who gives to you?
+Who gives it to you?
 Self-care is pretty self-explanatory: care of yourself!
 Think of it as the oxygen mask on the airplane: you got to put your mask on first before you help others.

 For heaven's sake: eat better, get more sleep, and go for a walk every now and then.
 Oh, and stop snacking on the French Fries in the kitchen!!